josechang/sciinfo/README.md

 * Step 5: Check the files.

-	There will be a pdfs.txt which include all the file path and original link of the files and a repository called pdf which includes the pdf files.
+	There will be a **pdfs.txt** which include all the file paths and original links and a directory called **pdfs** which includes the pdf files.

 ### Convert pdfs into txts ###